 There are many types of male condoms, including:

 - Latex, plastic, or lambskin.
 Most people use condoms made of latex.
 If you’re sensitive or allergic to that material, you can use ones made of plastic: polyurethane or polyisoprene.
 Latex and plastic condoms can protect you from STDs during any kind of sex: vaginal, oral, and anal.
 Natural or lambskin condoms are made of material that comes from lamb intestines.
 They prevent pregnancy, but like human skin, they have tiny openings.
 So they don’t protect you from STDs.

 - Lubricated.
 Lubrication, or lube, is a thin coating of liquid on the condom.
 It can prevent pain and irritation during sex, and it can help keep the condom from breaking.
 If you buy one that doesn’t already have lube on it, you’ll probably want to add some lube to make sex more comfortable.
 Make sure you use a water-based product that’s meant for sex.
 Oil-based lubricants like petroleum jelly can damage the condom and keep it from working.

 - Spermicide.
-This kills sperm.
+This is a chemical that kills sperm.
 Some condoms are sold already coated with it.
 This can lower the risk of pregnancy, but the amount of spermicide that comes with a condom probably isn’t enough to make a difference.
 If you want extra protection, add a separate sperm-killing product.
 Nonoxynol-9 can irritate your genitals, which could make you more likely to get HIV.

 - Textured condoms.
 These include ribbed and studded types.
 They’re meant to boost the pleasure for you or your partner.
 But how it makes you feel could be different from what someone else enjoys.
 If a condom keeps you or your partner from enjoying sex, try textured ones to see if they feel better.
 You can also make putting on the condom part of foreplay.

-You might also find glow-in-the-dark or other novelty condoms, too.
+You might also find glow-in-the-dark or other novelty condoms.
 But be careful: These kinds typically aren’t FDA-approved and may not prevent pregnancies or STDs.
 Make sure the package clearly states that the product guards against both.